Democrats most at risk of losing seats in midterms split $300 billion in Biden student loan handouts

 “This announcement by President Biden is not a way to shape policy and sidestep Congress and our oversight and fiscal responsibilities,” he said.

 “Any plan to address student debt must go through the legislative process and be more targeted and paid for, so it doesn’t add to the deficit.
 The president’s plan also doesn’t address the underlying problem of high affordability.
-It’s clear that education, and the high cost of it, continues to limit the opportunities available to students,” he added.
+It’s clear that education, and high costs, continue to limit the opportunities available to students,” he added.

 Millions of democrats received higher education under Biden during the campaign before the student loan handout

-Cuellar, who supports the handouts, hailed the “relief” he argued would benefit constituents in his district.
+Cuellar, who supports the handouts, praised the “relief,” which he said would benefit constituents in his district.

 “Today’s announcement ensures that no American will have to make that choice.
 It recognizes that education is as important as our basic needs.
 And it puts hard-working South Texans first—anyone making less than $125,000 will find federal debt relief,” said a press release.

-Note: Editor’s note: After publication, Rep. Cindy Oxney, D-Iowa, Said on a local Iowa radio show Biden’s handouts aren’t a good long-term solution to solving the student loan problem.